iter8-tools/iter8-controller/docs/tutorials/abn.md

 To define the ratio metric, add the following to the `counter_metrics.yaml` field of the map:

 {{% notice warning %}}
 The examples below were tested using Istio version 1.7.0 installed using the demo profile with Prometheus enabled.
 If you are a different version of Istio, the metrics definitions may differ.
-For Istio using the mixer, see [{{< resourceAbsUrl path="tutorials/abn-tutorial/productpage-metrics-telemetry-v1.yaml" >}}]({{< resourceAbsUrl path="tutorials/abn-tutorial/productpage-metrics-telemetry-v1.yaml" >}}) and for versions of Istio not using the mixer but less than 1.7.0 see [{{< resourceAbsUrl path="tutorials/abn-tutorial/productpage-metrics.yaml" >}}]({{< resourceAbsUrl path="tutorials/abn-tutorial/productpage-metrics.yaml" >}}).
+For Istio using the mixer, see [../tutorials/abn-tutorial/productpage-metrics-telemetry-v1.yaml](../tutorials/abn-tutorial/productpage-metrics-telemetry-v1.yaml) and for versions of Istio not using the mixer but less than 1.7.0 see [../tutorials/abn-tutorial/productpage-metrics.yaml](../tutorials/abn-tutorial/productpage-metrics.yaml).
 {{% /notice %}}

 ```yaml